There are several different components that make up the TestDrive Program. They are as follows:

 Students will receive safety training specific to the NSCC Automotive labs, and receive classroom and practical learning opportunities with experienced teachers and automotive professionals.
-They will also complete a Profile XT in order for TestDrive to connect them with an appropriate mentor.

 There will be an evaluation component throughout the learning sessions.
 The evaluation will be based on the students demonstrations of work ethic, maturity, social awareness, but most importantly their safety awareness.
 Skills learned and time spent on tasks will be a key element to the evaluation during the placement portion of the program.